RikVN/Neural_DRS/README.md

 ./src/setup.sh
 ```

-Make sure DRS_parsing/ and DRS_parsing/evaluation/ is on your $PYTHONPATH, e.g. like this:
+Make sure DRS_parsing/ and DRS_parsing/evaluation/ are on your $PYTHONPATH, e.g. like this:

 ```
 cur_dir=$(pwd)